Visit the School of Music

 The Mary Pappert School of Music hosts several days each year where students interested in studying at Duquesne can visit and get answers to their questions, meet with staff and faculty, talk with various campus organizations and service providers, and most importantly, find out what a day in the life of a Duquesne student is like.
 Each year, there are several audition days, "preview" days, information sessions, and even a day specifically for those students who have already auditioned and been accepted to our school.

-To see a list of all these events, visit the Prospective Student Events page.
+To see a list of all these events, visit the Music Admissions page.

 Individual visits are also available.
 If you would like to schedule a visit, please email firstname.lastname@example.org.

 There are several venues on Duquesne University's campus that are used for Mary Pappert School of Music Events.
 These venues include:

 - PNC Recital Hall (1st floor of the Mary Pappert School of Music)

 - Dr. Thomas D. Pappert Center for Performance and Innovation (3rd floor of the Mary Pappert School of Music)

 - Charles J. Dougherty Ballroom (5th floor of the Power Center)